wassimbj/wassimbj.github.io/_blogs/full-text-search-in-postgres.md

 This is telling postgres to lexmize both words to "المدينة".

-After copying the file to the `tsearch` directory as we did before with hunspell dictionary, we create the synonym dictionary to use this file, and change the configuration to use the synonyn dictionary
+After copying the file to the `tsearch` directory as we did before with hunspell dictionary, we create the synonym dictionary to use this file, and change the configuration to use the synonym dictionary

 ```sql
 CREATE TEXT SEARCH DICTIONARY arabic_syn (